Silver mining: Americas

-Environmental effects of historic silver mining
+Environmental effects of silver mining

+Mercury amalgamation

+Mercury amalgamation is a technique used to extract gold and silver from lower-grade ores.
+Mercury quickly sticks to gold and silver and forms pasty amalgams, making extraction easier.
+After separating it from the ore, amalgam is roasted and mercury vapor escapes into the atmosphere and also makes its way into rivers and soils.
+From the years 1545 to 1803, over 25,000 tons of silver were produced using amalgamation in the Potosi mines.
+At its peak, the town had over 6,000 smelting furnaces spreading toxic Mercury.
+Mercury-rich tailings are also often left in mines.

 The amalgamation methods have proven problematic.
 It is estimated that 90% of the mercury consumed in the United States from 1850 to 1900 was used to extract silver and gold.
 An estimated 257,400 tonnes of mercury were lost to the environment in this process in the Americas since the patio process was first used.
-60-65% of this is likely released into the atmosphere, being the single largest contributor to the global mercury cycle.
+60–65% of this is likely released into the atmosphere, being the single largest contributor to the global mercury cycle.

+In the year 2000, small-scale miners in Chile experienced many risks to their health, safety, and hygiene from toxic pollution.
+This was due to wastewater being released into underground waters and creating significant quantities of mercury.

 Contaminants are also known to enter drinking water in and around abandoned silver mines.
 Well water in South Morelos State, Mexico, was found to have high concentrations of toxic minerals including arsenic, iron, manganese, lead, and fluorine.
 This is attributed to the abandoned and flooded silver mine at Huautla.
 Groundwaters flooded the mine-shafts after they were abandoned in the early 1990s, which allowed for oxidation and mobilization of these dangerous contaminants.